juliasaltzman1/Cocos_Turtles/README.md

 # Cocos_Turtles

-This is the code for the Manuscript Effects of Climate-Change-Driven Temperature Changes and Vulnerability to Predation on an Endangered Marine Turtle, Chelonia mydas, which is currently in prep.
+This is the code for the Manuscript , Cyclic Dynamics of Shark-Turtle Interactions and the Potential Influence of Climate-Driven Temperature Changes on Marine Turtles at Cocos Island, Costa Rica, which is currently in prep.

 Data for these models is property of UnderSea Hunter, and as a result is not publicly available.
 For questions about this code please reach out to lead author Julia Saltzman: JuliaSaltzman@unh.edu or PI Easton White easton.white@unh.edu.